cap-js/docs/advanced/odata.md

 ##### OData v4 Annotations for Fiori

-In order to link the backend and Fiori UI, the projected service entity must be enriched with the following annotations.
+To link the backend and Fiori UI, the projected service entity must be enriched with the following annotations.

 ```cds
 annotate HRService.HREmployee with @Aggregation.RecursiveHierarchy #EmployeeHierarchy: {